The Best Homemade Potato Chips

 While still hot (this will help spices to adhere), season the crunchy chips with salt or your seasoning blend of choice.
 Finally, the homemade potato chips are ready to enjoy – either warm (my preference) or left to cool first.

-Enjoy them as a snack or part of a meal, alongside a sandwich or wrap, at picnics, a BBQ alongside burgers, coleslaw, and stuffed mushrooms, with dips like ketchup or French onion dip, etc.
+Enjoy them as a snack or part of a meal, alongside a lunch sandwich or grilled halloumi wrap, at picnics, a BBQ alongside sweet potato burgers, homemade coleslaw, and stuffed mushrooms, with dips like ketchup or French onion dip, etc.

 Homemade potato chips on a serving plate